TOWN OF BELCHERTOWN

 3. As a result of the Interim Year Adjustment, will all property values change at the same percentage?

 Not necessarily.
 Market conditions typically do not change at the same rate throughout town.
 Valuations may have increased more for some neighborhoods and property types than for others.
-Some neighborhoods and property types may have decreased in value while others may have increased.
+Some neighborhoods and property types may have decreased in value while others may have increased or stayed the same.

 4. Who will conduct the Interim Year Adjustment?